joergschultzelutter/mpad/docs/TECHNICAL_DETAILS.md

 In order to limit the access to data from external web sites to a minimum, MPAD caches data from the following web sites and refreshes it automatically:

-- Amateur satellite data from Celestrak is refreshed every 2 days
+- Amateur satellite data (TLE data from Celestrak and JE9PEL's frequency database) is refreshed every 2 days
 - Repeater data from repeatermap.de is refreshed every 7 days
-- Airport data from aviationweather.gov is refreshed every 30 days
+- Airport data (IATA/ICAO airport list) from aviationweather.gov is refreshed every 30 days

 Additionally, all of these data files will also be refreshed whenever the program starts.
 Any in-between changes to sat/repeater/airport data will not be recognised, meaning that if e.g. new repeater data was added in between, MPAD might see this data only after a few days.
 All of these intervals can be configured, though.